r-owen/base_loom_server/docs/weaving.md

 and potential future fabric, somewhat grayed out, above.
 (This is the opposite of the usual US drawdown direction.)

-In addition, a very faint echo of the pattern is shown below pick number 0.
-This may give you a better overview of the pattern as you start to weave.

 A [setting](settings.md) allows you to specify whether warp end 1 is shown at the right or left.

 Note that the display is naive; it shows all threads as the same thickness,